pivpn/pivpn/README.md

 free to post an issue here on github.
 I'll classify the issues the best I can to keep things sorted.

+You can also post on the [Google Space](https://goo.gl/spaces/kgp2Mcy5RDfZ5SSf8) I created for PiVPN, especially suited for general questions or discussions.

 Contributions
 -------------